apache/echarts-handbook/contents/en/how-to/cross-platform/server.md

 });
 ```

-If your are using image from remote, we recommend that you prefetch the image via an http request to get `base64` before passing it in as the URL of the image, to ensure that the image is loaded when render.
+If you are using images from remote, we recommend that you prefetch the image via an http request to get `base64` before passing it on as the URL of the image, to ensure that the image is loaded when render.

 ## Server-Side Rendering with Hydration